Where neuroscience meets nourishment

 Mothership exists because Monika Knapp knows, from both scientific training and lived experience, that the fourth trimester is not an afterthought.
 It is a critical window of recovery, adaptation, and transformation.
 And every mother deserves to be nourished through it.

-Let us nourish you through your postpartum journey, just as Monika wished she had been nourished through hers.
+Let me nourish you through your fourth trimester, the way I wished someone had nourished me through mine.